blaisedias/jivelite/README.md

 ## Details
-To provide a timely user experience VU meter images are resized once when the image is found once stored as bmp files in a "disk cache" which is at `~/.jivelite/userpath/visucache`
+To provide a timely user experience VU meter images are resized once when the image is found and stored as bmp files in a "disk cache" which is at `~/.jivelite/userpath/visucache`

 Doing it this way avoids repeated resize operations when Jivelite starts up.